kbuildsyourdotcom/dokuwiki-git-merge/README.md

 door43gitmerge Plugin for DokuWiki

-Tool to merge newly submitted frame updates.
+This tool provides a way to merge newly submitted translations from tS.

 All documentation for this plugin can be found at https://github.com/Door43/dokuwiki-git-merge